-The following graph compares the performance of our common stock to the S&P 500 Index and to the Standard & Poor's Food Products Index for the period from June 30, 1997 through June 30, 2002.
-The comparison assumes \$100 invested on June 30, 1997.
+The following graph compares the performance of our common stock to the S&P 500 Index and to the Standard & Poor's Packaged Foods and Meats Index (in which we are included) for the period from June 30, 1999 through June 30, 2004.
+The comparison assumes \$100 invested on June 30, 1999.
+In the proxy statement relating to our 2003 Annual Meeting, we compared the performance of our common stock with the performance of the Standard & Poor's 500 Index and the Standard & Poor's Food Group Index.
+In this proxy statement we have omitted the comparison to the Standard & Poor's Food Group Index because that index no longer exists.